[LUM#9] A Child of the Century

-Thierry Escolar is undoubtedly committed to his era.
-A student at the Institute for Preparation for General Administration (IPAG), with a degree in political science and history, he is also co-founder of the Montpellier-based humanitarian association Jeunesse s'engage.
+Thierry Escolar is undoubtedly a man of his time.
+As a student at the Institute for Preparation for General Administration (IPAG) and a graduate in political science and history, he is also a co-founder of the Montpellier-based humanitarian association Jeunesse s’engage.

 © Grey Photography